Derek Wilkins

 Prime Strip Steak

-Published in How To
+Published in Beef, How To

 On the Grill 1 USDA Prime Strip ▢ Coarse Kosher or Sea Salt ▢ Coarse Ground Black Pepper Compound Butter 4 Tbsp Salted Butter 2 Cloves Minced Garlic 1 Tsp Worcestershire Sauce 1 Tsp Fresh Thyme Leaves Season the steak.
 When you are 30 minutes out from grilling your steak, remove them from the fridge,…